piotrrus/payments-rest-angular/README.md

 # payments-rest-angular
 This is an alternative version of OOP Php Payments.

-Rest is written in Laravel.
+Rest Api it's been written in Laravel.
 Front part has been designed in Angular v.7

 There's no saving data at the moment.
 And no authorization.